-All of the above information demonstrates that the proposed position and exercise limits for the Ethereum Fund options are more than reasonable and appropriate.
-The trading volume, ADV, and outstanding shares of each Ethereum Fund demonstrate that these funds are actively traded and widely held, and proposed position and exercise limits are well below those of other ETFs with similar market characteristics.
-The proposed position and exercise limits are the lowest position and exercise limits available for equity options in the industry, are extremely conservative, and are more than appropriate given each Ethereum Fund's market capitalization and ADV.
 The proposed position and exercise limits reasonably and appropriately balance the liquidity provisioning in the market against the prevention of manipulation.
-The Exchange believes these proposed limits are effectively designed to prevent an individual customer or entity from establishing options positions that could be used to manipulate the market of the underlying Ethereum Funds as well as the Ethereum market.52
+The Exchange believes these proposed limits are effectively designed to prevent an individual customer or entity from establishing options positions that could be used to manipulate the market of the underlying Ethereum Funds as well as the Ethereum market.

 Today, the Exchange has an adequate surveillance program in place for options.
-The Exchange intends to apply those same program procedures to options on the Ethereum Funds that it applies to the Exchange's other options products, including options on the Bitcoin Funds.53 The Exchange's market surveillance staff would have access to the surveillances it conducts, as well as that FINRA conducts on its behalf, as well as that conducted by Cboe BYX Exchange, Inc., Cboe BZX Exchange, Inc., Cboe EDGA Exchange, Inc., and

-Choe Exchange, Inc.54 with respect to the Ethereum Funds and would review activity in the underlying Ethereum Funds when conducting surveillances for market abuse or manipulation in the options on the Ethereum Funds.
+The Exchange intends to apply those same program procedures to options on the Ethereum Funds that it applies to the Exchange's other options products, including options on the Bitcoin Funds.
+The Exchange's market surveillance staff would have access to the surveillances it conducts, as well as that FINRA conducts on its behalf, as well as that conducted by Cboe BYX Exchange, Inc., Cboe EDGX Exchange, Inc., Cboe EDGA Exchange, Inc., and Cboe Exchange, Inc. with respect to the Ethereum Funds and would review activity in the underlying Ethereum Funds when conducting surveillances for market abuse or manipulation in the options on the Ethereum Funds.
 Additionally, the Exchange is a member of the Intermarket Surveillance Group ("ISG") under the Intermarket Surveillance Group Agreement.
 ISG members work together to coordinate surveillance and investigative information sharing in the stock, options, and futures markets.
 In addition to obtaining information from its affiliated markets, the Exchange would be able to obtain information regarding trading in shares of the Ethereum Funds from their primary listing markets and from other markets that trade shares of the Ethereum Funds through ISG.
 In addition, the Exchange has a Regulatory Services Agreement with the Financial Industry Regulatory Authority ("FINRA") for certain market surveillance, investigation and examinations functions.
-Pursuant to a multi-party 17d-2 joint plan, all options exchanges allocate amongst themselves and FINRA responsibilities to conduct certain options-related market surveillance that are common to rules of all options exchanges.55
+Pursuant to a multi-party 17d-2 joint plan, all options exchanges allocate amongst themselves and FINRA responsibilities to conduct certain options-related market surveillance that are common to rules of all options exchanges.

 The underlying shares of spot Ethereum exchange traded products ("ETPs"), including the Ethereum Funds, are also subject to safeguards related to addressing market abuse and manipulation.
 As the Commission stated in its order approving proposals of several exchanges to list and trade shares of spot Ethereum-based ETPs, "[e]ach Exchange has a comprehensive surveillance-sharing agreement with the [CME] via their common membership in the Intermarket Surveillance Group.
 This facilitates the sharing of information that is available to the CME through its surveillance of its markets, including its surveillance of the CME Ether futures market."
-56 The Exchange states that, given the consistently high correlation between the CME Ethereum futures market and the spot ethereum market, as confirmed by the Commission through robust correlation analysis, the Commission was able to conclude that such surveillance sharing agreements could reasonably be "expected to assist in surveilling for fraudulent and manipulative acts and practices in the specific context of the [Ethereum ETPs]."
-57 In light of surveillance measures related to both options and futures as well as the underlying Ethereum Funds,58 the Exchange believes that existing surveillance procedures are designed to deter and detect possible manipulative behavior which might potentially arise from listing and trading the proposed options on the Ethereum Funds.
+The Exchange states that, given the consistently high correlation between the CME Ethereum futures market and the spot ethereum market, as confirmed by the Commission through robust correlation analysis, the Commission was able to conclude that such surveillance sharing agreements could reasonably be "expected to assist in surveilling for fraudulent and manipulative acts and practices in the specific context of the [Ethereum ETPs].''
+57 In light of surveillance measures related to both options and futures as well as the underlying Ethereum Funds, the Exchange believes that existing surveillance procedures are designed to deter and detect possible manipulative behavior which might potentially arise from listing and trading the proposed options on the Ethereum Funds.
 Further, the Exchange will implement any new surveillance procedures it deems necessary to effectively monitor the trading of options on Ethereum ETPs.